2008 Northern Illinois University shooting: Scene and entrance

+Shooting

 He next shot at the instructor, who was standing on the east side of the stage.
 The instructor tried to run out the exit at the southeast corner, but that door was locked.
 The instructor then ran out through the main exit at the east end of the classroom, through which the students were trying to leave.
 Some students who were not able to immediately escape hid under or in between the seats.
 When Kazmierczak paused to reload after firing three rounds, some students shouted "He's reloading," and began to escape.
 Others continued to hide or were too shocked to react.
 One of the victims, student Maria Christiansen, was critically struck in the face and neck.
 Christiansen would survive and later become an officer in the NIU Police Department.

 After shooting all six shotgun rounds, Kazmierczak fired on the room's remaining occupants with the 9mm Glock pistol, firing a total of approximately 50 rounds.
 He was reported to have walked up and down the west aisle and directly in front of or on the stage, firing at people as he went.
 He shot and killed himself before police reached the room.
 The police recovered 55 unfired rounds of ammunition from the scene, including two fully loaded magazines containing rounds for a .380 semi-automatic pistol.

+In a span of six minutes, Kazmierczak killed five students and injured several others before committing suicide by a self-inflicted gunshot wound to the head.
 A total of 18 people were shot, six of whom died (including the perpetrator, who shot himself before police arrived).
 One witness reported that the gunman shot "at least" 30 rounds, with police later confirming that they had collected 48 cartridge cases and 6 shotgun shells.

 At the time of the shootings, Kazmierczak was a graduate student in the school of social work at the University of Illinois Urbana-Champaign.
 He was a former NIU Sociology graduate student.
 NIU Police Chief Donald Grady described him as "an outstanding student" who reportedly had stopped taking psychiatric medication recently and became "somewhat erratic."